Listen to “From Shame and Stigma to Pride and Truth” with Ned Hallowell, M.D., and William Dodson, M.D.

 Ned Hallowell, M.D., and William Dodson, M.D., are members of the ADDitude ADHD Medical Review Panel.

-Note on audio quality: This podcast is a recording of a webinar series, and the audio has been captured from telephone conversations, not recorded in a studio.
-Register to participate in the live webinars at: www.additudemag.com/webinars/
+Note on audio quality: This podcast is a recording of a webinar series.
+The audio has been captured from live conversations (sometimes over a telephone), not recorded in a studio.
+Register to participate in the live webinars at: additude.com/webinars/